sds/overcommit/README.md

 created.
 These hooks are ideal for syntax checkers, linters, and other checks that you want to run before you allow a commit to even be created.

+#### WARNING: pre-commit hooks cannot have side effects

+`pre-commit` hooks currently do not support hooks with side effects (such as modifying files and adding them to the index with `git add`).
+This is a consequence of Overcommit's pre-commit hook stashing behavior to ensure hooks are run against _only the changes you are about to commit_.

+Without Overcommit, the proper way to write a `pre-commit` hook would be to extract the staged changes into temporary files and lint those files instead of whatever contents are in your working tree (as you don't want unstaged changes to taint your results).
+Overcommit takes care of this for you, but to do it in a generalized way introduces this limitation.
+See the [thread tracking this issue](https://github.com/brigade/overcommit/issues/238) for more details.

 * [`*`AuthorEmail](lib/overcommit/hook/pre_commit/author_email.rb)
 * [`*`AuthorName](lib/overcommit/hook/pre_commit/author_name.rb)
 * [BerksfileCheck](lib/overcommit/hook/pre_commit/berksfile_check.rb)